Knob mapping

 method to set up the checkboxe’s checked state to be driven by the checked

-member which holds a reference to the Nuke
+state of the classes knob member which holds a reference to the Nuke

 knob checkbox that we want to drive.
-We overwrite the create_layouts
+We overwrite the create_layouts method

-to set up the layout and set up the create_signals
+to set up the layout and set up the create_signals to create a signal

 which will drive changes of the widget’s checkbox to update the Nuke knob that